-Cedar Rock is a 6.5 mile moderately trafficked loop trail located near Cedar Mountain, NC and is rated as moderate.
+Cedar Rock is a 6.5 mile moderately trafficked loop trail located near Cedar Mountain, North Carolina and is rated as moderate.
 The trail is primarily used for hiking, horses, and mountain biking and is accessible year-round.
 Horses are also able to use this trail.

 Wonderful Hike - Fall colors were beautiful.
 I will hike it again.